kumarhimself/the-foundation/genesis-moc.md

 # Genesis MOC
 ## Welcome
-Hello reader, my name is Ayush Kumar, and this vault contains all my notes across a variety of topics.
-If you want more information about this vault and how to update it, view the [[README]].
+Hello reader, this is the entry point for all fields and subject MOCs.
+Some fields will list MOCs in academic order while others are in alphabetical or chronological order.
+If you want more information about this vault and how to update it, view the [[README]] file.

 ## Launchpoints
 ### Mathematics